OngoGablogian/Legends_Z-A_Macros/README.md

 ## How to Use:

 * Each page includes a string of text that can be copied into the GP2040-CE web configurator.
 The raw values are also included and can be entered manually.
+This is useful if your controller is on an older version of the GP2040-CE firmware or you want to use them with other devices.

 * You can also download all the macros as text files from the [Releases Tab](https://github.com/OngoGablogian/Legends_Z-A_Macros/releases).